 This Air Traffic Control Tower is composed of an 81-foot precast concrete tower shaft and a steel-framed, glass-enclosed cab.
 With a total height of 100 feet, the tower is grounded by a 3,400-square-foot base building and a 450-square-foot emergency generator building.
 Both the tower and support building are complete with electrical, plumbing, elevator, HVAC, and life-safety systems.
 Landscaping, irrigation, and a parking lot were also part of the scope of work.

-The Vero Beach Municipal Airport handles approximately 37 percent of the region's aircrafts and landings, and it stayed operational during construction.
-The issued bid documents for this project allowed a 22-month construction schedule, but a precast subcontractor’s suggestion to double the precast module height effectively cut the onsite precast erection duration in half.
+The Vero Beach Municipal Airport handles approximately 37 percent of the region's aircraft and landings, and it stayed operational during construction.
+The issued bid documents for this project allowed a 22-month construction schedule, but a precast trade contractor’s suggestion to double the precast module height effectively cut the duration of on-site precast erection in half.
 This resulted in a two-month decrease to the overall construction schedule and related cost savings for the client.